sagnikc395/100xdevs-cohort1/week3/week3.2/notes.md

 - helps to insert div inside another div programmatically through Javascript.

 ## The child element that needs to be inserted needs itself to have 3 childs itself.
 It has 3 spans inside.
+Recursively insert the item inside the 3 spans .
 - Rather than inserting 3 spans we will create 3 childs inside it.
 - Frankly we could also go 1 level deeper as children can also have children.
 - Frontend doesnt update automatically,have to click the refresh button.